koushik-kumar/AngularPractice/Leetcode_Notes.md

  - Can check connected graphs
  - Count variable --> decreases only if roots of X and Y dont match
  - First check for cyclic --> if number of edges != n-1
- - Second check : roo
+ - Second check : root